MacroLens/greenhouse-server/README.md

 "actions" column > "manage keys"
 4. Click "Add Key" > "Create new key" > JSON > CREATE
 5. Download the key to the Pi as `cert.json`. **Do not commit this private key to VCS**

+## Setup TTL for Database
+After installing [gcloud](https://cloud.google.com/sdk/docs/install#deb) to your Pi, you need to now setup a time to live policy on firestore.